Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/03-loops.md

     </details>

-1. Finally, inside of the `snowman` function, add the `print_snowman_graphic` function call to the game loop to print out the current state of the snowman to the user after each guess.
+1. Finally, inside of the `snowman` function, add the `print_snowman` function call to the game loop to print out the current state of the snowman to the user after each guess.

     ```python